maikfichtenkamm/MinesweaperWithASPandBayes/README.md

 - asp-own: my own developed asp file
 - asp-dissertation: approach from the dissertation: Stepwise Debugging inAnswer-Set Programming:Theoretical Foundations and Practical Realisation by Jörg Pührer.

-At the moment, I have not received a feedback for using the code of an dissertation.
+At the moment, I have not received a feedback for using the code of the dissertation.
 Therefore, the code for the last option is not published yet (the asp file).

 ## Scripts: